 - Disable both Hardware Virtualization and HyperThreading as instructed.

-- Disable CPU/GPU overclocking, can cause random crash-to-desktop issues.
+- Avoid any CPU/GPU overclocking, can cause random crash-to-desktop issues.

 - Use only the built-in Windows Defender for antivirus protection.